 Prosthetic heart valve thrombosis is a rare, but serious complication of a heart valve replacement procedure.
-The complication occurs when a blood clot called a thrombus is attached to or near a prosthetic heart valve.
+A blood clot called a thrombus is attached to or near a prosthetic heart valve.
 This can obstruct blood flow or interfere with the function of the valve.

 Prosthetic heart valve thrombosis is a medical emergency.

-Factors that may increase your chance of prosthetic heart valve thrombosis include:
+Factors that may increase your chances of prosthetic heart valve thrombosis include:

 Prosthetic heart valve thrombosis may cause: